cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

      :languages: console,shell-session

      $ docker-machine create --driver virtualbox cdap
+     . . .
      $ docker-machine env cdap

-   This will create a new Docker virtual machine using VirtualBox named ``cdap`` and print out the environment.
+   This will create a new Docker virtual machine using VirtualBox named ``cdap``; once created, the second command will print out the environment.

 #.
 When you run ``docker-machine env cdap``, it will print a message on the screen such as::